rupareddy5-21/node18new/README.md

- updated kudu run user in scm site testingnew
+ updated kudu run user in scm site testing new